Skip to content

 Engineers under deadline pressure go straight to gradle build --refresh-dependencies and lose another twenty minutes when it doesn’t help.
 Here is the order an experienced JVM engineer actually works through this.

-Minute 7 — Check the proxy MITM cert.
+Minute 7: Check the proxy MITM cert.
 Corporate networks often inject a self-signed certificate.
-If Maven Central returns javax.net.ssl.SSLHandshakeException: PKIX path building failed, your JVM does not trust the corporate root CA. The fix is not disabling SSL verification (which some Stack Overflow answers shamefully recommend).
+If Maven Central returns javax.net.ssl.SSLHandshakeException: PKIX path building failed, your JVM does not trust the corporate root CA. The fix is not disabling SSL verification (which some Stack Overflow answers shamefully recommend); that opens the door to MITM attacks.
 Import the certificate into the JVM truststore (keytool -importcert ...) or configure Gradle to use a custom truststore via systemProp.javax.net.ssl.trustStore in gradle.properties.

 Real root-cause distribution: roughly 30% typo in coordinates or wrong version, 25% missing repository (especially for JitPack or in-house Nexus), 20% proxy/firewall/MITM cert, 15% cache corruption (the part --refresh-dependencies actually fixes), 10% Gradle Module Metadata variant mismatch with the wrong JVM target.
 Work the list in that order.